How to Stop Binge-Eating

 You might just find the inspiration you need from our awesome members.
 If you’ve joined already why not invite any friends that may find it helpful?

 We are SO excited to announce that our second cookbook, Pinch of Nom: Everyday Light is being released on 12 December 2019 and is available for pre-order now!!!
 As the name suggests, this book is entirely focused on meals you can make every day that all come in at 400 calories or less…INCLUDING accompaniments!
+There will be 100 NEW & EXCLUSIVE recipes for you to enjoy that are easy, delicious and make slimming hassle-free.
 As ever, all the recipes have been tried and tested by our lovely army of recipe testers to ensure that they are amazing.
 Check out our cookbook page for more information!
-We are super excited to have released a 6 month food planner that works perfectly alongside our recipe book.
+We agreed with Slimming World to remove their trademarked terms from our website.
+FIND OUT WHY HERE We are super excited to have released a 6 month food planner that works perfectly alongside our recipe book.
 Our 6 month planner features 26 recipes – which are not available anywhere else.
 We have all the details on our Planner page.
 We’ve been squirrelling away doing squirelly things behind the scenes and can finally announce that our very first cookbook is available NOW!!
 The book features 100 recipes – around 80 of them BRAND NEW and not available anywhere else.
 Full colour photographs, hardback, a quality book that will stand up to frequent use!
 Each recipe has been taste tested by twenty members of the Pinch of Nom community to ensure that they are amazing.
 Check out our cookbook page for more information!

 Pre-Order Our Second Cookbook Now!